Kelly's Bookshelf

 To Kill a Mockingbird Cover.jpg

-By a landslide, this is my favorite book of all time.
+This has consistently been my favorite book of all time.
 Now, it's my favorite mostly due to nostalgia (I love a lot of books), but this novel shaped me at a critical time in my life.
 Therefore, favorite.
 I'm always surprised when I meet adults who've never read it.
-Scout is a fantastic narrator, and Atticus is my literary superhero.
+Scout is a fantastic narrator, and Atticus is a literary superhero.
 To Kill a Mockingbird reinforces the importance of integrity and human decency to every person, whether deserving or not.

 Station Eleven Cover.jpg